-- Reflecting the growing popularity of Internet banking, volume of financial transactions effected through Internet banking continued to increase during the first quarter of 2019. - This may be mainly due to customer convenience, time saving benefits and various promotional measures and awareness programmes carried out by the banks to enhance the usage of Internet banking.
+- Reflecting the growing popularity of Internet banking, volume and value of financial transactions effected through Internet banking continued to increase during the second quarter of 2019. - This growing popularity may be mainly due to customer convenience, time saving benefits and various promotional measures and awareness programmes carried out by the banks to enhance the usage of Internet banking.